-You only remain in the chamber for a few minutes; usually about 3, but no more than 5.
+You only remain in the chamber for a few minutes; usually about 2, but no more than 3.
 Once you step out of the chamber, you reenter room temperature, dress, and go about your day.
 There’s no downtime involved, and over the course of several hours, the effects of exposure to the extremely cold temperatures continue to take shape.

 Cryotherapy and Weight Loss

 Given the benefits that WBC provides, in recent years, WBC has been taking the US by chilly storm.
 Cryotherapy promotes weight loss, as it increases metabolism.
-During the short duration of time that you are exposed to sub-zero temperatures, your brain will send signals out to the rest of your body to pump more blood to your core in order to insulate and protect the vital organs, and as such, your metabolic rate will increase.
-When you step out of the chamber, oxygen-rich blood will rush back to the rest of your body, which can increase your immunity, promote pain relief, and even rejuvenate your cells.
-In order to heat back up to a normal body temperature, your body will have to utilize a substantial amount of energy, further promoting weight loss.
-For about 8 hours after a Muscle Lab cryotherapy session, you will burn between 2,000 and 3,000 kilojoules (kJ) of energy, which translates to about 500 to 800 calories.
-When you do the calculations, a 3 minute cryotherapy session is equivalent to approximately 45 minutes of jogging.
+During the short duration of time that you are exposed to sub-zero temperatures, your brain will send signals out to the rest of your body to pump more blood to your core in order to insulate and protect the vital organs, and as such, your metabolic rate will increase and fat cells will decrease.

 The benefits of Cryotherapy for Weight Loss

 As mentioned above, exposure to sub-zero temperatures for a short period of time can help you lose upwards of 800 calories.
 Given the fact that the average session is about 3 minutes, but no longer than 5 minutes, cryotherapy is one of the fastest ways to lose weight.

 As Discussed a 3 minute cryotherapy session is equivalent to 45 minutes of jogging.
 While there’s no denying that there are benefits associated with jogging, there are some downsides, too; for example, running can result in muscle strain, twisted ligaments, and increases pressure on the joints.
 With whole-body cryotherapy, however, you won’t have to worry about the physical implications that are associated with a lot of different workouts.

 The effects of whole-body cryotherapy can last longer than other weight loss techniques.
 The metabolic effects that the body experiences post WBC can last anywhere from 8 hours up to several days.
 Some of Muscle Lab cryotherapy users have said that regular sessions have helped them lose about 5 pounds a month.

 Sleep has a huge impact on weight loss.
 That’s because while you’re sleeping, your body is at rest, and when your body is at rest, the cells regenerate, the immune system is strengthened, and believe it or not, burns fat.
 Cryotherapy oxygenates the blood and release endorphins, which helps to relax the brain and the body, thus promoting better sleep.
 Start Your Cryotherapy Weight Loss Journey Today!
 If you’re interested in learning more about the benefits of whole-body cryotherapy and weight loss, or you want to give it a try for yourself, get in touch with the leading cryotherapy spa in Los Angeles, Muscle Lab!
 We’re looking forward to helping you achieve your best self.